 Key Stage 4

 At Key Stage 4 students can elect to study the Computer Science IGCSE qualification following the University of Cambridge International Examination Board’s IGCSE specification.

 Students sit two papers.
 Paper 1 (worth 60%) focuses on the theory of Computer Science and includes binary to hex conversions, logic gates and questions surrounding computing ethics and encryption.
 Paper 2 focuses on algorithm design, problem solving and programming and is worth 40%.
 The IGCSE CS examination is designed to prepare students for A-Level study and also equip them with skills for further education or employment.

 Key Stage 5

-For ICT at Key Stage 5 the course that is offered to our sixth form students in Years 12 and 13 is the Advanced GCE in ICT.
-This course involves the students completing 6 units of work, 3 over each year of sixth form.
-In Year 12 they cover units based on the Information Age, the Digital Economy and Spreadsheet applications.
+At Key Stage 5 the course that is offered to our sixth form students in Years 12 and 13 is the Advanced GCE in Computer Science 9608.
+This course involves the students completing two years of study with the AS being sat at the end of Year 12.

 In Year 12 they cover a number of computing topics in order to become familiar with the fundamental principles of computer science and how computer programs work in a range of contexts.